 In-person class training when available.
 Check UCSF Websites Events for Siteimprove training listings.

-After your participation in the pilot is confirmed and your account has been set up, log in with your MyAccess credentials using the following link and choosing UCSF as your identity provider.
+After your participation is confirmed and your account has been set up, log in with your MyAccess credentials using the following link and choosing UCSF as your identity provider.

-For your first few times needing help, contact us at Website Support.
+For your first few times needing help, contact us at Website and Communications Support.

 After you have grown more comfortable using Siteimprove, you’re also welcome to use the Help Center link in the top right corner of any Siteimprove page to access Guides and FAQs, community forums, and direct help from Siteimprove Support.